stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 # Visual Web Terminal - A Turbocharged Command Line for Kubernetes and OpenShift

+Sept 1, 2020 by Chris Ahl, Mark Anderson and Subbarao Meduri

 Do you ever get tired of typing `kubectl` and `oc` commands?
 Tired of cutting and pasting pieces of output to create new `kubectl` and `oc` commands?
 If you answered yes, take a look at the Visual Web Terminal, included as part of the Red Hat Advanced Cluster Management for Kubernetes console.

 Take a look at the following sections to learn more: